DataBytes-Organisation/Neo_Dolfin/dolfin_infra/Readme.md

 - A VPC with subnet
 - Cloud SQL instance using MySql
-- VM instance with Flask installed
+- VM instance that loads a containerised model endpoint

-Further work will add modules for provisioning AI infrastructure

-**This is a work in progress and not guaranteed to be ready for the app to be deployed on**

 ## Getting Started